Chlorine Gas in Swimming Pools

 Chlorine gas detectors are another essential component of pool safety.
 These devices continuously monitor chlorine gas concentrations in the air surrounding the storage and handling areas.
 Hydro Instruments’ chlorine gas detectors are equipped with advanced sensing technologies, providing reliable and early detection of any gas leaks or deviations from safe levels.
 This enables prompt action to mitigate potential hazards, ensuring the safety of pool staff and maintaining a secure environment for swimmers.

-Pool experts recommend adding gaseous chlorine just after filtration using a chemical feeder (see diagram 1).
-Each pool has its own Chlorine demand, which is the amount of Chlorine needed to destroy contaminants that are present.
-Also each pool has a different capacity.
+Additionally, each pool has a different capacity.
 Other factors, such as the water balance and particular pH, determine how much Chlorine has to be injected.
 What we must consider is the Chlorine residual that we want to maintain in the pool water.
 The Centers for Disease Control and Prevention recommends a free chlorine concentration of at least 1 ppm in pools (CDC, 2022).

 The following table is an approximate calculation of which Hydro Instruments chlorinator is appropriate to be installed.
-The following table is built upon the following conversion factor formulae, which roughly estimates the Chlorine dosage rate as a factor of the surrounding temperature of the pool and its size.
-Estimates are done assuming that all the water circulates once every 4 hours and that water evaporates at a constant rate that depends on the water temperature (the higher the temperature the higher the dosage).
+The following table is built upon the following conversion factor formulae, which roughly estimate the Chlorine dosage rate as a factor of the surrounding temperature of the pool and its size.
+Estimates are done assuming that all the water circulates once every 4 hours and that water evaporates at a constant rate that depends on the water temperature (the higher the temperature, the higher the dosage).
 This formula works for temperatures between (71 – 95) °F. (these are only estimates):

 Pool Size (Gallons) | Temperature | Dosage Rate | Hydro Instruments |